sulaimonao/self_hosted_search_engine/frontend/README.md

 4. If the search triggers a focused crawl, progress is reflected both in the panel and the Agent Ops tab.

 Paste an absolute URL at any time to jump directly into the preview pane without triggering search.

+## Workspace browsing & crawling

+- External URLs now open inside the dedicated `/workspace` route.
+The preview header mirrors the omnibox history controls and exposes a **Crawl domain** shortcut.
+- Loading a page triggers a background call to `/api/extract?url=...`; the response auto-populates the Page context panel so chat immediately has server-side context (text plus optional screenshot).
+- Selecting **Crawl domain** posts `{ urls: [url], scope: "domain" }` to `/api/seeds`, then forces `/api/refresh` with `use_llm:false`.
+Progress is surfaced by polling `/api/index/stats` until the indexed document count increases.
+- The Local Search input stays disabled until `/api/index/stats` reports at least one document.
+When enabled it first attempts `GET /api/search?q=...` and gracefully falls back to `POST /api/search` for compatibility with older servers.